7 Signs Your Service Desk Platform Needs a Migration in 2026

 Three or More Signs Apply to Your Current Platform?

 If three or more of the seven signs above describe your current environment, the question is not whether to migrate.
 It is when and to what.
-KlickFlow works with mid-market ANZ IT teams to assess current platforms against these seven migration signals, model the three-year cost of staying versus migrating, and provide a clear recommendation with a migration roadmap if the case stacks up.
+KlickFlow works with mid-market ANZ IT teams to assess current platforms against these migration signals, model the three-year cost of staying versus migrating, and provide a clear recommendation with a migration roadmap if the case stacks up.

 Book a 30-minute diagnostic call.
-We will tell you honestly what is broken, what is not, and what to fix first.
+We will tell you what is broken, what is not, and what to fix first.

 Frequently Asked Questions

 Run both platforms in parallel for two to four weeks.
 Set a clear cutover date before go-live and communicate it to all staff.
 Invest in training before go-live rather than after.
-Assign change champions in the team who can support peer adoption in the first two weeks.
+Assign change champions who can support peer adoption in the first two weeks.
 Have a documented rollback plan before cutover begins even if you never need to use it.